PANIC MONSTER DOESN'T LIVE HERE ANYMORE!

 way that helps you overcome them, because they're not specific to

-seems saturated with books, tapes and CD programs that claim to
+this marketplace seems saturated with books, tapes and CD programs

-end panic attacks, you may be like many, many others, who respond
+that claim to end panic attacks, you may be like many others, who

 EVERY PROBLEM, THERE'S A SOLUTION.